As a property manager, there are plenty of certifications and licenses out there for you to consider.

 It can be a key point that makes you stand out from your competitors.

-The certificate tells rental property owners that you go above and beyond to make sure that you are knowledgeable and qualified in property management.
+The certificate tells rental property owners that you go above and beyond to make sure that you are knowledgeable and qualified in the property management business.

-It helps to create extra credibility to your name and brand, as well as gives you an extra stamp of professionalism that makes you look that much more qualified in your role.
+It helps to create extra credibility to your name and business, as well as gives you an extra stamp of professionalism that makes you look that much more qualified in your role, to advance your career.

 Property Management Training Organizations

-Many professional property management organizations exist, and they all award their own certificates based on different requirements.
+Many professional, accredited management organizations exist to create experienced property managers, and they all award their certificates based on different requirements.

 Once you join and qualify for their credentials, you can start to use their logo (or badge) and market yourself with them.
-They will help you demonstrate expertise and skill that will help you build on your property management reputation.
+They will help you demonstrate expertise and skill that will help you build on your property management reputation for residential and commercial properties.

 Popular organizations in the property management industry include: